-Installs the latest Zoom client machine-wide on Windows endpoints with automatic architecture detection
+Deploy the Zoom client machine-wide to Windows endpoints with automatic 32-bit or 64-bit MSI selection

 Consider Worklets your easy button